 Director, Interior Design

 Reimagining staff entries and lounge areas not only helps with infection prevention, but it also shows your commitment to staff health and well-being.
+Attracting and retaining staff is key in the current staffing crisis.
 Our Senior Living design and construction experts can help you implement innovative senior housing design strategies like these, so you can adapt to the future of the Senior Living industry.
-For more insights into emerging trends during the pandemic, explore our COVID-19 series.